gothicsyn/TVL/Readme.txt

 Information
 -------------

-The game is/will be built with Unity3d as its engine core and then built around suing C# as it offers a more flexible alternative to the native javascript that comes unity.
-Most of the scripts are written using monodevlop and unity 4.2.
+The game is/will be built with Unity3d as its engine core and then built around using C# as it offers a more flexible alternative to the native javascript that comes unity.
+Most of the scripts are written using monodevlop and unity 4.2